dfranco-projects/XGBoost-Tuning-Lab/README.md

 This project is dedicated to developing a reproducible framework for __Extreme Gradient Boosting (XGBoost)__, exploring and iteratively optimizing its hyperparameters while showcasing different techniques.
 XGBoost, developed by Tianqi Chen (Chen & Guestrin, 2016), is inspired by Friedman’s (2001) Gradient Boosting.
 It introduces improvements in speed through parallelization and reduces the tendency to overfit by incorporating regularization terms.

-The focus of this project is on exploring and optimizing hyperparameters to maximize model performance for a __churn prediction__ task using the __Tesco Dataset__.
+The focus of this project is on exploring and optimizing hyperparameters to maximize model performance for a __churn prediction__ task using the famous __Telco Dataset__.

 __Remember that understanding your data is always the first step__.
 This repository not only demonstrates how to optimize your XGBoost model but also guides you through the thought process and decision-making when working with your data.